ChristianVaughn/MazeGenerator/README.md

 # MazeGenerator
-Procedurally generate mazes using Growing Tree Algorithm It is more like a Recursive Backtracker alg because I am using the newest cell each time.
+Procedurally generate mazes using Growing Tree Algorithm It is more like a Recursive Backtracker algorithm because the newest cell each time.